Constraining Linear-chain CRFs to Regular Languages

-\paragraph{Results and analysis.} We evaluate both regular-constrained and unconstrained CRF models against the evaluation partition, and measure performance using $F_1$ score for exact span matches.
+We evaluate our models on the evaluation partition, and measure performance using $F_1$ score for exact span matches.
 For comparability with prior work, we use the evaluation script\footnote{As available from \url{https://www.cs.upc.edu/~srlconll/soft.html}.} for the CoNLL-2005 shared task \citep{carreras-marquez-2005-introduction}.
-These results, averaged over five trials, are presented in Table~\ref{tab:srl_results}.
+These results, averaged over twelve trials, are presented in Table~\ref{tab:srl_results}.

-Both our RegCCRF and the unconstrained CRF baseline outperform the existing state-of-the-art ensemble model \cite{ouchi-etal-2018-span}.
-We ascribe this improvement over the existing literature to our use of RoBERTa -- prior work in SRL tends to rely on ELMo \citep{peters-etal-2018-deep}, which has been show to do worse than pretrained transformer-based models in downstream tasks \citep{devlin-etal-2019-bert}.
+All of our models outperformed the ensemble model of \citep{ouchi-etal-2018-span}, which represents the state of the art for this task as of publication of this work.
+We ascribe this improvement over the existing literature to our use of RoBERTa -- prior work in SRL relies on ELMo \citep{peters-etal-2018-deep}, which tends to underperform transformer-based models on downstream tasks \citep{devlin-etal-2019-bert}.

-Between our RegCCRF and baseline models, we find that the former significantly\footnote{All significance results are at the $p<0.05$ level, as measured by a two-tailed permutation test.} outperforms the latter in terms of $F_1$ score.
-This is despite the fact that our RegCCRF is unable to predict rare role types, while the CRF has no such limitation.
-In fact, just under 1\% of all role spans in the test data are of a type not included in the RegCCRF, leaving it with a theoretical maximum of 99\% recall.
-Nonetheless, our RegCCRF actually achieves a higher average recall than the CRF, though this difference is not significant.
-In contrast, unsurprisingly, the RegCCRF show significantly better precision than the CRF.
-No single model from the literature beats the RegCCRF in precision, only the ensemble of \cite{ouchi-etal-2018-span}.
+Of our models, \ct significantly \footnote{All significance results are at the $p<0.05$ level (two-tailed), as measured by a permutation test over the twelve trials of each model.} outperforms the others in $F_1$ score and yields a new SOTA for SRL on OntoNotes, in line with expectations from theoretical analysis and on synthetic data.
+For our unconstrained models, \textit{CRF-full} and \textit{CRF-reduced}, the constraints specified in our automaton are violated in 0.81\% and 0.84\% of all output sequences respectively.\footnote{For \textit{CRF-full}, we only count violations of constraints for those roles that our automaton accounts for.}

+Among our four models, we see interesting trade-offs between precision and recall.
+For precision, while not all comparisons reach statistical significance, models with constraints seem to outperform those without.
+This is not surprising at all: the purpose of constraints is to prevent models from making predictions we know to be false a priori, and so we should expect constrained models to be more precise overall.